serenity-is/docs/tutorials/movies/generating_code_for_movie_table.md

 Pages that are related to general management of site, like users, roles etc. belongs to *Administration* module.

-A module usually corresponds to a database schema, or a single database but there is nothing that prevents you from using multiple modules in a single database / schema, or opposite, multiple databases in one module.
+A module usually corresponds to a database schema, or a single database but there is nothing that prevents you from using multiple modules in a single database / schema, or the opposite, multiple databases in one module.

 For this tutorial, we will use *MovieDB* (analogous to IMDB) for all pages.